mixlr/mixlr.github.io/_posts/2016-02-09-playlist-shuffing.md

 A quick solution might involve selecting a random number from <span>$$1$$</span> to <span>$$N$$</span> (where <span>$$N$$</span> is the number of tracks you have loaded in your playlist) and choosing that track to play.
 This process could simply be repeated to select the next track.
 Sounds OK in principle, but it's not actually a good solution for several reasons:

-* The shuffle is biased, in the worst case it could result in one track being played more than others, whilst another track rarely gets played.
+* The shuffle is biased, in the worst case it could result in one track being played more than others, whilst another track never gets played.
 * Each track has a fixed (and biased!) probability of playback.
 That means there's a possibility that one track could be selected multiple times in a row.
 * There is no control over the probability - i.e. to manipulate the selection likelihood of a particular track